 An overview of the principal risks and uncertainties that the Board considers to be currently faced by the Company are provided below, together with the mitigating actions being taken.
 The Directors have also linked the key performance indicators to the risks where relevant.
-Risks arising from the Group's use of financial instruments are set out in note 17 of the consolidated financial statements.
+Risks arising from the Group's use of financial instruments are set out in note 16 of the consolidated financial statements.

 Principal risk Mitigation and update of risk assessment Company's financial Alternative Performance Measures ("APM") affected by risk COVID-19 The COVID-19 pandemic continues to have a significant economic and societal impact across the world.
-There remains elevated uncertainty around future performance of the Company's portfolio but better than expected performance during the financial year has marginally lifted lifetime performance expectations relative to expectations at the onset of the pandemic.
-The ability of SME borrowers to satisfy their loan repayment obligations, and therefore the performance of the Company, will continue to be affected by, inter alia, the path of COVID-19, the gradual re-opening of economies following local and national lockdowns as well as fiscal and monetary response, about which uncertainty remains.
+There remains uncertainty around future performance of the Company's portfolio but better than expected performance during the onset and duration of the pandemic have lifted lifetime performance expectations relative to expectations at the onset of the pandemic.
+The ability of SME borrowers to satisfy their loan repayment obligations, and therefore the performance of the Company, will continue to be affected by, inter alia, the path of COVID-19, the continued re-opening of economies following local and national lockdowns as well as fiscal and monetary response, about which uncertainty remains, albeit lesser than prior year.
 The Directors continue to monitor delinquency and default levels on each of the separate loan portfolios closely, as well as the impact of government initiatives and forbearance measures implemented by Funding Circle.
 Total distributions to the shareholders.
 Credit losses.

-Principal risk Mitigation and update of risk assessment Company's financial APM affected by risk Default risk Borrowers' ability to comply with their payment obligations in respect of loans may deteriorate due to adverse changes in economic and political factors, including the COVID-19 pandemic discussed on the previous page.
+Default risk Borrowers' ability to comply with their payment obligations in respect of loans may deteriorate due to adverse changes in economic and political factors, including the COVID-19 pandemic discussed above.
+Actual defaults may be different than indicated by historical data and the timing of defaults may vary significantly from historical observations.
+Wind-down risk Below are the key risks associated with the managed wind-down of the Company, beyond those inherent in the holding of amortising Credit Assets.
 The Directors have limited options available to them that will minimise the impact of the risk as the measures and initiatives being put in place are outside of their control.
+Economic uncertainties or developments, as well as unemployment may impact upon default rates.
+The Board continues to monitor default rates closely on a monthly basis in line with developments with the pandemic and measures and initiatives being implemented.
 Total distributions to the shareholders.
 Credit losses.
-Actual defaults may be different than indicated by historical data and the timing of defaults may vary significantly from historical observations.
-Economic uncertainties or developments as well as unemployment may impact upon default rates.
-The Board continues to monitor default rates closely on a monthly basis in line with developments with the pandemic and measures and initiatives being implemented.
-Wind-down risk Below are the key risks associated with the managed wind-down of the Company, beyond those inherent in the holding of amortising Credit Assets.
-Further details are available within the Circular published on 21 May 2019: The Company conducted a price discovery process in 2019 for the purpose of determining whether it is in the interests of the Company and shareholders as a whole to dispose of certain portions of the Company's loan portfolios, "en bloc".
-The Company's price discovery process did not result in a material consummated transaction or transactions.
-Following the COVID-19 pandemic, any price discovery process undertaken again is likely to be impacted by the pandemic and its effects on the perceived value of the Company's loan portfolios.
-The Board continues to monitor the impact of the COVID-19 pandemic and changes in the valuation of the different loan portfolios before considering pursuing further price discovery processes and opportunistic portfolio sales.
-The board actively monitor and controls price discovery processes to seek to ensure that they are operationally and economically optimised.
+The macro risk in jurisdictions where the Group operates continues to evolve with inflationary pressures, supply chain issues and rising interest rates which have been exacerbated by the developments in Ukraine.
+The Board considers this as a key risk in the orderly wind down of the Company.
+The market volatility it creates may lead to increased probability of disorderly pricing of assets or higher than acceptable default on loans.
+The Board continues to monitor the impact of the COVID-19 pandemic, and inflation and supply chain impacts and changes in the valuation of the different loan portfolios before considering pursuing further price discovery processes and opportunistic portfolio sales.
 Total distributions to the shareholders.
 NAV total return.
-As the managed wind-down proceeds, and capital is returned to shareholders, the Company's fixed and variable costs, some of which are not capable of material mitigation due to the publicly listed status of the Company, are likely to rise as a proportion of the Company's net asset value, prior to dissolution of the Company.
-The Board continues to actively seek to "right size" the Company's overhead base as net asset value reduces, through renegotiation with counterparties and potential restructuring of the Group to minimise unnecessary costs.
-Total distributions to the shareholders.
-The Company deploys surplus liquidity arising from portfolio amortisation and, potentially, portfolio sales, by way of capital return to shareholders.
-This capital return may take the form of dividends, share buybacks and compulsory redemptions of shares or any combination of these techniques.
-The balance of techniques used may result in greater or lesser share price volatility and varied tax treatments for investors.
-The Board seeks to manage the use of various capital return techniques so as to seek to fairly balance the differing outcomes of those techniques.
-Share price volatility.